 - ½ cup rice flour

-- ¼ cup maida/all purpose flour
+- ¼ cup all-purpose flour

-- 1 green chili, chopped
+- 1 to 2 green chillies, chopped

 - 1 medium sized onion, finely chopped